 Q: Is a live stream available for this event?

 Yes, we will live stream the Commencement exercises.
 The live stream will also be available in multiple auditoriums on campus for guests who wish to observe the ceremony indoors.

 Q: In the event of a weather delay, how will event participants and guests be notified?

 Participants in Commencement 2020 must complete the Commencement Registration in order to participate in Commencement and Convocation exercises.
-Any communications or changes to event logistics will be shared via the contact information provided during the registration process and through the Commencement app, which will be live on or before December 15, 2019.
+Any communications or changes to event logistics will be shared via the contact information provided during the registration process and through the Commencement app.